Previous: Supernatural S 04 E 09 I Know What You Did Last SummerRecap of Supernatural

 - Kick the Dog: While Castiel knocks out Sam with just a finger touch, Uriel enjoys pounding on Dean.

 - Last Kiss: When Castiel and Uriel are about to kill her, Anna kisses Dean to show that she forgives him.
 It turns out that this is the last time that they will ever kiss and probably the last kiss that Anna herself ever has.

 - Mad Artist: Ruby calls Alastair "Picasso with a razor".

 - Mama's Baby, Papa's Maybe: When Anna was little, she insisted that Rich Milton wasn't her real dad.
 When Sam and Dean find out about it, they enlist Pamela's help to get the adult Anna to remember what she meant by that in the hopes that it might shed some light on why she's so special.
 Anna remembers that her real dad is God and that she herself is a Fallen Angel.

 - Meaningful Name: Anna's last name, Milton, is revealed to be one.
 She's a Fallen Angel, and John Milton wrote Paradise Lost.

-- Modesty Bedsheet: Anna keeps her bra on during sex.
+- Modesty Bedsheet: Anna removes all her other clothes but keeps her bra on when having sex with Dean.note

 - Mysterious Parent: Anna's real father, who turns out to be God Himself.